-What are the best survival tools 4 U?
+What are the best survival tools?

 - The Cutting Tools.

-- The Tools of Navigation, and
+- The tools to aid in Navigation, and

-- The Tools Of First Aid.
+- The tools of First Aid.

 The Best Survival Tools, part 3